 Z Cure...In da house.
 The Blondes: Z Carmen Ghia 1 x 10 RF Z MAZ Jr NR Head with `Harvey` valance.
 Z Galaxie Head (Ch2 M/Vol) with 'Harvey' valance.
 Z 2x10 convertible Cab Studioslips Clamshells!!
 Z Brake Lite Z-Drive

-Some `other`amps and a few too many guitars (14 at the last count).
+Some `other`amps and a was at too many guitars (18 at the last count).

 I like the Z Plus Idea, the demos sound amazing.
 Considering a Ghia - they're higher wattage but break up earlier, so there's that.
 Also considered a Z-28; similar tube topography but a different sound.